LauraGramolini/Worms/README.md

-# Schistocephalus
+# WORMS

+This is part of my PhD project, which involved originally 2 helminth species for the study of comple life cycles.
+*Camallanus lacustris* and *Schistocephalus solidus*.
+In the Copepod folder, analyses related to the first host of both.

-Analysis pipelines, scripts, and resources for studying gene expression and life-stage decoupling in the tapeworm *Schistocephalus solidus*.
+In the Schistocephalus folder: analysis pipelines, scripts, and resources for studying gene expression and life-stage decoupling in the tapeworm *Schistocephalus solidus*.

 Repository: [LauraGramolini/Worms – Schistocephalus directory](https://github.com/LauraGramolini/Worms/tree/master/Schistocephalus?utm_source=chatgpt.com)